Diabetes

 For any questions, please call us at 937-390-5600.

-- For the most accurate result, please avoid eating or drinking anything (except water) for 8 hours before your test.
+** For the most accurate Blood Glucose Screening result, fast for 8 hours before your test.
+No fasting required for Hemoglobin A1C screening.

 For any questions, please call us at 937-390-5600.